onejeuu/stalcraft-api/docs/source/guides/oauth.rst

   * - **Application not approved**
     - Production access requires manual approval.
 Use Demo API while waiting.
   * - **Token stops working**
-    - New tokens invalidate previous ones.
-Check for recent token generation.
+    - New created tokens invalidate previous ones.
+Ensure you not published your application credentials.

 .. seealso::

-  For detailed troubleshooting, see :doc:`Authentication Issues <../issues/auth>`.
+  For more details, see :doc:`Troubleshooting <../issues>`.

 ----------------------------------------